|This document describes version 6 of Unblu. If you’re using the latest major version of Unblu, go to the documentation of the latest version.|

 There must be an unreserved queue item that meets the agent’s queue filter criteria.

-Agents use a toggle next to their avatar to signal to the dispatch mechanism that they’re ready for new conversation requests.
+Agents use a toggle next to their avatar to signal to the dispatch mechanism that they are ready for new conversation requests.
 This status is independent of their online status, which is indicated as a badge on their avatar.
-This means it’s possible for agents to signal to the dispatch mechanism that they’re unavailable while at the same time indicating to their coworkers or visitors that they’re online.
+It is thus possible for agents to signal to the dispatch mechanism that they are unavailable while at the same time indicating to their coworkers or visitors that they are online.

 An agent’s queue availability status is displayed in the agent monitor along with their online status.
 The various queue availability statuses are: